pyxelr/dark-google-calendar/README.md

 # Dark Google Calendar (2018)

-Dark theme for Google Calendar that works with old and new design.
-Hit me up with any hints if something could be improved
+Dark theme for Google Calendar that works with new design.
+Hit me up with any hints if something could be improved.

 This style is available to use [from Userstyles](https://userstyles.org/styles/143026/dark-google-calendar-2018) webpage.

 ## Preview
 ![](./images/main_view.png)

+“**Really appreciate your awesome work.
+You are making my life so much better than Google's glaring light world.**” ~ pht049

 ## Installing